Centralia, Pennsylvania: Religion

 The remaining church in the borough, the town's Ukrainian Catholic church, the Assumption of the Blessed Virgin Mary, remains in use.
 It holds weekly services on Sundays and attracts worshippers from surrounding towns including people who were once residents of the town.
 It has not yet been directly affected by the fire.
 A geological survey found there was solid rock, not coal, under the church so it is not in danger of collapse due to the fire.

 The town's four cemeteries—including one on the hilltop which has smoke rising around and out of it—are maintained in good condition.
 Saint Mary's Orthodox Cemetery still stands on the northern edge of Centralia, and Saints Peter & Paul Church and Cemetery, Saint Ignatius Cemetery, and the Odd Fellows Cemetery still stand on the southern edge of the town.

 Education

 The school district is the Mount Carmel Area School District.

 In popular culture

 Centralia has been used as a model for many different fictional ghost towns and manifestations of Hell.
 Prominent examples include Dean Koontz's Strange Highways and David Wellington's Vampire Zero.

 Screenwriter Roger Avary researched Centralia while working on the screenplay for the Silent Hill film adaptation.
-While the movie took inspiration from Centralia, the original game series was not inspired by any town.
+While the movie took inspiration from Centralia, the original game series was not inspired by any particular town.

-The song "Perpetual Flame of Centralia" by Kristin Hayter (Whilst under the stage name Lingua Ignota) from her album Sinner Get Ready is named after and inspired by the town.
+The song "Perpetual Flame of Centralia" by Kristin Hayter (whilst under the stage name Lingua Ignota) from her album Sinner Get Ready is named after and inspired by the town.